 California law recognizes strict liability under two circumstances:

-- When the defendant has manufactured, distributed or sold a defective product that injures the plaintiff, or
+- When the defendant has manufactured, distributed or sold a defective product that injures you, or

 Why do I need a lawyer if the defendant is strictly liable?

-Winning a case at trial or obtaining a favorable settlement still requires proving that the plaintiff was injured and that the defendant was legally responsible for an injury.
+Winning a case at trial or obtaining a favorable settlement still requires proving that you were injured and that the defendant was legally responsible for an injury.

-In the product liability setting, this means proving that the product was defective when it left the defendant’s possession.
+In the product liability setting, this means proving that the product was defective when it left the defendant’s possession.7

-In the context of a dog bite or other harm from an animal, it often means proving the animal was not provoked.
+In the context of a dog bite, it often means proving the animal was not provoked.8

 Your lawyer may also be able to help you recover punitive damages if the defendant was reckless.